programminghistorian/ph-submissions/en/drafts/enablar/enablar-lesson-5.md

 #### Visualization

 A good data visualization that summarises numbers helps someone to realise trends and important features of a collection of data.
-We will see how we can create plots out of what we have calculated so far-
+We will see how we can create plots out of what we have calculated so far.
+First we see how to draw timelines, and then we see a Venn diagram as well.

 ##### Preparation